JuliaWaveScattering/EffectiveWaves.jl/docs/src/manual/wavenumbers.md

 ```
 ![multiple-wavenumbers.png](../assets/multiple-wavenumbers.png)

 In this case there is one effective wavenumber $k_1$ with an imaginary part much smaller than the others.
-This means that the wavemode $\phi_1$ associated with $k_1$, see [Background](@ref), is the only wavemode which makes a significant contribution.
+This means that the wavemode $\phi_1$ associated with $k_1$, see [Theoretical background](@ref), is the only wavemode which makes a significant contribution.

 However, be warned!
 It is easy to find a case where two effective wavenumbers become important.
 All we need to have is a specie that scatters wave strongly.
 Examples of this in acoustics are gas bubbles in a background liquid, or liquid/gas pockets in a background solid.